remix-run/remix/.changeset/smooth-buses-approve.md

 "@remix-run/vercel": patch
 ---

-Abort requests on response close instead of request close.
+Ensured that requests are properly aborted on closing of a `Response` instead of `Request`